EnterpriseDB/repmgr/README.md

 ### Server configuration

-By default, `repmgr` uses PostgreSQL's build-in replication protocol for communicating with remote servers, e.g. when cloning a primary.
-However, password-less SSH logins may need to be enable for the database system user (typically `postgres`) between all server nodes if you wish `repmgr` to copy configuration files not located in
+By default, `repmgr` uses PostgreSQL's built-in replication protocol to clone a primary and create a standby server.
+If your configuration files live outside your data directory, however, you will still need to set up password-less SSH so that rsync can be used.
+See the "SSH-RSYNC.md" file for details.

 ### PostgreSQL configuration

-PostgreSQL node needs to be configured for replication with the following
+The primary server needs to be configured for replication with the following settings in `postgresql.conf`:

-settings:
+    # Allow read-only queries on standby servers.
+The number of WAL
+    # senders should be larger than the number of standby servers.

+    hot_standby = on
-    wal_level = 'hot_standby'      # minimal, archive, hot_standby, or logical
+    wal_level = 'hot_standby'
-    archive_mode = on              # allows archiving to be done
+    max_wal_senders = 10

-    archive_command = 'cd .'       # command to use to archive a logfile segment
+    # How much WAL to retain on the primary to allow a temporarily
-    max_wal_senders = 10           # max number of walsender processes
+    # disconnected standby to catch up again.
+The larger this is, the
+    # longer the standby can be disconnected.

-    wal_keep_segments = 5000       # in logfile segments, 16MB each; 0 disables
+    wal_keep_segments = 5000

+    # Enable archiving, but leave it unconfigured (so that it can be
+    # configured without a restart later).
+Recommended, not required.

-    hot_standby = on               # "on" allows queries during recovery
+    archive_mode = on

-Note that `repmgr` expects a default of 5000 `wal_keep_segments`, although this value can be overridden when executing the `repmgr` client.

-From PostgreSQL 9.4, replication slots are available, which remove the requirement to retain a fixed number of WAL logfile segments.
-See "repmgr configuration" for details.
+    archive_command = 'cd .'

+    # You can also set additional replication parameters here, such as
+    # hot_standby_feedback or synchronous_standby_names.

+PostgreSQL 9.4 makes it possible to use replication slots, which means the value of wal_keep_segments need no longer be set.
+With 9.3, `repmgr` expects it to be set to at least 5000 (= 80GB of WAL) by default, though this can be overriden with the `-w N` argument.

-Additionally, `repmgr` requires a dedicated PostgreSQL superuser account and a database in which to store monitoring and replication data.
-The `repmgr` user account will also be used for replication connections from the standby, so a separate replication user with the `REPLICATION` privilege is not required.
+A dedicated PostgreSQL superuser account and a database in which to store monitoring and replication data are required.
+Create them by running the following commands:

-The database can in principle be any database, including the default `postgres` one, however it's probably advisable to create a dedicated database for `repmgr` usage.
-Both user and database will be created by `repmgr`.
+    createuser -s repmgr
+    createdb repmgr -O repmgr

+We recommend using the name `repmgr` for both, but you can use whatever name you like. `repmgr` will create the schema and objects it needs when it connects to the server.

 ### repmgr configuration